-[[[[[[[[[[[[[[[[[[[[ BMP Brief description Closing measures Closing off the ridge areas and/or upslope positions from human disturbance (CM) (e.g., tree felling and forbidding grazing) to facilitate afforestation.
+[adapted from (Qin et al., 2018)] BMP Brief description Closing measures Closing off the ridge areas and/or upslope positions from human disturbance (CM) (e.g., tree felling and forbidding grazing) to facilitate afforestation.
 Arbor-bush-herb Planting trees (e.g., Schima superba and Liquidambar formosana), bushes mixed plantation (e.g., Lespedeza bicolor), and herbs (e.g., Paspalum wettsteinii) in level (ABHMP) trenches on hillslopes.
-Low-quality forest Improving infertile forests located in theon upslopes and steep backslopes improvement (LQFI) positions by applying compound fertilizer on fish-scale pits.
-Building new orchards on the middle_slopes and down-slopes positions or improving them under superior water and fertilizer conditions by Economic fruit (EF) constructing level terraces, drainage ditches, storage ditches, irrigation facilities and roads, planting economic fruit (e.g., chestnut, waxberry),); and interplanting grasses and Fabaceae (Leguminosae) plants.
+Low-quality forest Improving infertile forests on upslopes and steep backslopes by applying improvement (LQFI) compound fertilizer on fish-scale pits.
+Building new orchards on mid-slopes and downslopes or improving them under superior water and fertilizer conditions by constructing level terraces, Economic fruit (EF) drainage ditches, storage ditches, irrigation facilities and roads; planting economic fruit (e.g., chestnut, waxberry); and interplanting grasses and Fabaceae (Leguminosae) plants.

-The environmental effectiveness of BMPs in controlling soil erosion can be reflected by their improvements in of soil properties, including organic matter, bulk density, texture, and hydraulic conductivity.
-The Soil and Water Conservation Bureau of Changting County selected examined 50 sample plots in the study area in 2000, including the four BMP types mentioned above.
+The environmental effectiveness of BMPs in controlling soil erosion can be reflected by their improvements of soil properties, including organic matter, bulk density, texture, and hydraulic conductivity.
+The Soil and Water Conservation Bureau of Changting County examined 50 sample plots in the study area in 2000, including the four BMP types mentioned above.
 Intensively eroded plots with similar basic conditions, including soil type, landform, and parent material, were selected as control plots.
 The physical and chemical properties of all the plots were measured in 2005.
-The change ratio of the soil properties under each BMP compared to the control plot over five years under each BMP was considered asits environmental effectiveness over five years.
-By cCombining these measured data and determining the soil stable infiltration rate by using the datamethods of from Lin (2005), this study assumed that key soil parameters reasonably fluctuate reasonably in certainspecific years post after BMP implementation.
-The time-varying changes in BMP effectiveness can be characterized predominantly characterized by one of the functions depicted in Figure 1, including linear functions, first fast and then slow functions, manuscript submitted to Water Resources Research and first slow and then fast functions, and so on.
-Other derived properties and parameters utilized in the SEIMS model were prepared accordingly, including the total porosity and soil erodibility factor, were prepared accordingly.
+The change ratio of the soil properties compared to the control plot over five years under each BMP was considered its environmental effectiveness.
+By combining these measured data and the soil stable infiltration rate data from Lin (2005), this study assumed that key soil parameters reasonably fluctuate in certain years after BMP implementation.
+The time-varying changes in BMP effectiveness can be predominantly characterized by one of the functions depicted in Figure 1, including linear functions, first fast and then slow functions, and first slow and then fast functions.
+Other derived properties and parameters utilized in the SEIMS model, including the total porosity and soil erodibility factor, were prepared accordingly.

 The annual data on the environmental effectiveness and cost-benefit knowledge of the four BMPs are depicted in Table 2.
-For example, in the first, second, third, fourth, and fifth year after implementing CM, the organic matter (OM) would increased in ratios of by 1.50, 1.62, 1.69, 1.74, and 1.77, respectively, within five years.
-The relative changes in the conservation practice factor USLE_P conservation practice factor of the USLE in Table 2 were adopted from one a calibrated SWAT model for this area (Chen et al., 2013), which maintained the same value within over five years.
+For example, in the first, second, third, fourth, and fifth year after implementing CM, organic matter (OM) increased by 1.50, 1.62, 1.69, 1.74, and 1.77, respectively.
+The relative changes in the USLE_P conservation practice factor of the USLE in Table 2 were adopted from a calibrated SWAT model for this area (Chen et al., 2013), which maintained the same value over five years.